bwireman/cactus/README.md

 # initialize configured hooks
 # specify the target depending on how you want the hooks to run
 gleam run --target <javascript|erlang> -m cactus
+# or if on windows
+gleam run --target <javascript|erlang> -m cactus windows-init
 ```

 ### Config